NOVA Catholic Community

 STREET SENSE MEDIA CASE MANAGEMENT PROGRAM Tom Clarkson

-UPPER-NILE ORPHANS CARE ORGANIZATION Scott Spaine
+UPPER-NILE ORPHANS CARE ORGANIZATION Yaneth Spaine

 WEEKEND FOOD PACKS 4 KIDS Cathy Showalter

-WOMEN’S ORDINATION FUND Nancy Veldhuis
+WOMEN’S ORDINATION FUND Nancy Veldhuis '

 NOVA’S OWN PROJECTS

-RENTAL ASSISTANCE TO PREVENT HOMELESSNESS Dianne Carroll
+RENTAL ASSISTANCE TO PREVENT HOMELESSNESS Dianne Carroll, administrator

-OTHER 2024 COMMUNITY COMMITMENTS INVOLVING MONEY
+OTHER 2025 COMMUNITY COMMITMENTS INVOLVING MONEY

 GIFT CARDS PROJECT Dianne Carroll, Markie Harwood

-at Christmas.
+NOVA members donate gift cards or cash for gift cards at the beginning of the school year and at Christmas.
 The cards are given to the families of refugees supported by NOVA and to Arlington school social workers who then distribute them to families in need.
-The school social workers were able to distribute 157 $25 gift cards to families in need in December.
+At each of these times, NOVA has donated about 140 cards for distribution.

 PATHFORWARD HOMELESS WALKATHON Meg Tuccillo

 NOVA has participated in a PathForward (formerly A-SPAN) walkathon to assist individuals experiencing homelessness for many years.
-In spring 2022, we decided to honor the legacy of our own dear Mike Timpane (former A-SPAN board member and longtime supporter) by naming our NOVA walkathon the “Mike Timpane Memorial Walkathon.”
-We were thrilled to have Gen Timpane and her son Paul participate in the first annual Mike Timpane Memorial Walkathon and hope to continue it for many years to come.
+In spring 2022, we decided to honor the legacy of our own dear Mike and Gen Timpane (former A-SPAN board member and longtime supporters) by naming our NOVA walkathon “ The Timpane Memorial Walkathon.”
+The Timpane “kids” joined us at liturgy last spring to share in the walkathon, and we look forward to continuing the tradition.

 VILLA CANDELARIA SCHOOL, Cochabamba, Bolivia Dianne Carroll